-My goodness, do I look like my mother!
-Ha ha ha!
-My son took this photo of me and it startled me when I looked at it because I have always been the one behind the camera in our family.
-And I am now at the age that I look like my mother.
-Ha!
-It made my heart melt that my son asked to take my photo recently and thought it would be perfect for this little section on my website!
-I know, I know, these “About Me” sections are usually supposed to be professional and talk all about my artist life up until now.
+These “About Me” sections are usually supposed to be professional and talk all about my artist life up until now.
 My credentials, awards, certificates, fancy schooling.
 I have none of that.
-I have been a mother for more than half of my life and that has been my most exciting job.
-The most exciting and rewarding and also heart breaking.
-For those that know me personally, I think they would tell you that I love my little family of 4, I love to laugh and make others laugh with me, and that animals are so very important to me.
-I live a pretty simple life in the woods of central Massachusetts in a town nobody has heard of, with our home full of rescued critters, trying to make a little difference in this world for other living beings.
-Most days you can find me baking vegan snacks for my family, working in my coop creating new pieces, or taking my cat Max (Yes, he is THE Striped Cat) for a little “walkabout” through our yard and gardens.
+I have been a mother for more than half of my life and that has been my most exciting (and rewarding!) job.
+For those that know me personally, I think they would tell you that I love my little family of 4, I enjoy to laugh and make others laugh with me, and that animals are so very important to me.
+I live a pretty wonderful and nature-filled life in the woods of central Massachusetts in a town nobody has heard of.
+My children are now adults adventuring on their own while their mother misses them and wishes them well.
+My husband, Josh, and I have our home full of rescued critters trying to make a little difference in this world for other living beings.
+Most days you can find me baking vegan snacks for my family, working in my backyard studio creating new pieces, or taking my cat Max (Yes, he is THE Striped Cat) for a little “walkabout” through our yard and gardens.
 I name the wild animals that call our property home and spend more money on wild squirrel food than I think we spend on PEOPLE food.

 My family lives a vegan lifestyle because of our love for animals and that has spilled into all other areas of my life as well.
 I work very hard to ensure that my supplies, tools, stones, metals, and other materials do not harm or contain animals in them.
 It is a full time job!
 I promise myself and the animals that I will do my best while living my life to cause the least amount of harm.
 I am sure that you will notice my love for nature and all the living beings within it when you see my pieces.
 Many of them I create so that I can donate a bit of money to those that are also trying to help animals.
 That is one the BEST things about my job!